 小母 (Oba)

-Oba is used both to refer to grandmother, in a more familiar language, sometimes aunt, for example, and to older ladies.
+Oba is used both to refer to grandma, in a more familiar language, sometimes aunt, for example, as well as older ladies.

-Example sentence: Auntie, tonight I went to Tokyo and…
+Example sentence: Aunt, I went to Tokyo that night and…

 おばさん、私はその夜、京都へ行って (...)